npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 First, sessionStarted:
 * Move `isSessionStarted` into a val in the primary constructor
 * change sessionStarted() to return a copy of the object passing true to the constructor
-* Try compiling... we've broken Java code.
+* Try running the tests... we've broken Java code.
 Java doesn't support default parameters.
-But we can make the Kotlin compiler generate the overloads for us by adding the @JvmOverloads annotation to the primary constructor:
+But we can make the Kotlin compiler generate overloaded constructors for us by adding the @JvmOverloads annotation to the primary constructor:

 ~~~
 class SignupSheet @JvmOverloads constructor(
     val sessionId: SessionId,
     val capacity: Int,
-    val isSessionStarted: Boolean = false
-) {
     ...
-}
 ~~~

 Run the tests... they fail!
 We also have to update our in-memory simulation of persistence, the InMemorySignupBook.